BaselLaserMouse/LaserControl/README.md

 ## Planned changes
-* Add AOM class so that changing wavelength also alters AOM frequency and power.
 * GUI so user can tweak AOM power and add current power to lookup table.
 * Is it possible to run polling of serial line in the background?
 (So it does not block and cause small pause of ScanImage GUI updates).